denmojo/quips/README.md

 Smash uses SQLite.
 Before you start, you need to set `DATABASE_URL` environment variable to a valid URL leading to your database.
 If you install the Heroku plugin, it will be done automatically for you - you only need to do this manually if you want to run Smash locally.
 The `DATABASE_URL` will take the form: `sqlite:////path/to/dbfile.db`.

-After basic config is done, run this to start the server:
+After basic config is done, run this to start the development server:

 ```
 python run.py